stfc/PSyclone/doc/user_guide/dynamo0p3.rst

      procedure, nopass :: aX_plus_bY_code
   end type aX_plus_bY

-As can be seen, the Built-ins metadata are the same as the :ref:`user-defined Kernel metadata <dynamo0.3-api-kernel-metadata>` with one exception and that is having ``DOFS`` instead of ``cells`` as the iteration space.
+As can be seen, the metadata for a Built-in kernel is a subset of that for a :ref:`user-defined Kernel <dynamo0.3-api-kernel-metadata>` with the exception that the iteration space is ``DOFS`` instead of ``CELLS``.

 .. _dynamo0.3-built-ins-valid-access: